TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 #### Become a Magus if...

-- ...you want to cast useful cantrips or powerful rituals
 - ...you want to manipulate the entire battlefield with magic
 - ...you want to overpower a single foe's mind
+- ...you want to cast useful cantrips or powerful rituals

 #### Become a Ranger if...

-- ...you want to take down a powerful foe with bleeding effects
-- ...you want to strike many foes with hails of arrows
+- ...you want to assail many foes with hails of arrows
+- ...you want to immobilize and bleed powerful foes
-- ...you want to position yourself for maximum damage
+- ...you want to learn useful martial practices

 #### Become a Titan if...